Documentation forSolarWinds Observability

 Tracing mode per transaction (Enable or disable tracing for specific requests)

 Defines the tracing mode for requests at a granular level, based on whether the requests match a specified criteria.
 Tracing is enabled or disabled for requests based on the tracing property of the matching criteria, superseding tracing mode settings applied at the service level.
-Requests with "tracing" : "disabled" are not monitored, and will not create traces or send metrics.
+Requests with "tracing" : "disabled" are not monitored, and do not create traces or send metrics.
 Requests with "tracing" : "enabled" define the requests that are monitored even when tracing is disabled at the service level.

 Config file property